Round 1

 - Pass protection technique

-LB UCLADetroit needs linebacker help after Alex Anzalone's decline.
+LB UCLA BruinsDetroit needs linebacker help after Alex Anzalone's decline.
 Schwesinger led the nation with 136 tackles and has elite speed for the position.
 High football IQ and relentless pursuit make him a perfect fit for Dan Campbell's defensive culture.

 Strengths